What Does It Mean When A Cat Head Bumps You?

 Not all cats head bump, but they will have other ways and body language to show affection or ask for attention.

-What Is A Head Bump?
+What Is a Head Bump?

 Scent marking is an important form of communication for cats, not just to communicate with one another but with us, too.
 Cats have scent glands on their heads in the cheeks, chin, and forehead that produce pheromones—scents that humans cannot detect but other cats can.
-A head bump, or “head bunting, is a way for cats to leave their scent on you or each other, to let other cats know that they’ve been there.
+A head bump, or “head bunting,” is a way for cats to leave their scent on you or each other, to let other cats know that they’ve been there.

 Every cat head bumps a bit differently.
 Sometimes it’s just a light bump, but sometimes it can be a bit more forceful!
 You should be flattered if your cat’s head bumps you—it’s a sign of affection and your cat will appreciate it if you bump them back or give them some love and affection.
 It can also be your cat’s way of letting you know they are hungry, or they want more attention.

-Head Bumping Or Head Pressing?
+Head Bumping or Head Pressing?

 It’s very important to recognize the difference between head bumping and head pressing.
 A head bump is a short bump, often a one off but it can be followed by additional head bumps.
 Cats are usually relaxed when they head bump people or objects.